lbl-srg/modelica-buildings/userGuide/source/bestPractice.rst

    at the value ``p(start=Medium.p_default)``, where ``Medium`` is the name of the instance of the medium model.

-Since the model ``Buildings.Fluid.Sources.FixedBoundary`` fixes the pressure at its port, it follows the initial conditions :math:`p(t_0)=p_0` and :math:`dp(t_0)/dt = 0` that lead to an overspecified system for the model shown above.
+Since the model ``Buildings.Fluid.Sources.FixedBoundary`` fixes the pressure at its port, the initial conditions :math:`p(t_0)=p_0` and :math:`dp(t_0)/dt = 0` lead to an overspecified system for the model shown above.
 To avoid such situation, use different initial conditions, or add a flow resistance between the mixing volume and the pressure source.
 The flow resistance introduces an equation that relates the pressure of the mixing volume and the pressure source as a function of the mass flow rate, thereby removing the inconsistency.

 .. warning::